Recognizing and Defending Against Automated Cybercrime

 If so, the detailed descriptions in this guide should help you understand what you are buying—or risking.

-Summary: This guide caters to individual professionals, those working remotely for corporations, and small professional practice teams operating networks on limited security budgets.
+Summary: This guide is designed for individual professionals, remote workers, and small teams managing networks with limited security budgets.

-It outlines current trends in cyberattacks and defensive strategies that can mitigate or prevent the consequences of such incidents.
-Cybercriminals employ a wide array of tools, including automation, machine learning, and robotic process automation (RPA), to execute their attacks.
+I’ll walk you through the latest trends in cyberattacks and the defensive strategies you can use to mitigate or prevent them.
+Cybercriminals are using sophisticated tools like automation, machine learning, and robotic process automation (RPA) to carry out their attacks.

-Moreover, it’s essential for cyber defense applications to categorize company data, identifying confidential information and securing it with specific permissions.
+It’s also crucial to use cyber defense applications that categorize your company data, identify confidential information, and secure it with appropriate permissions.

 Defending Against Automated Cybercrime